 MIP publications are typically interdisciplinary and "edgy," in the sense of being cutting edge, or crossing disciplinary, geographical, or chronological boundaries.

 Humanities research plays a vital role in contemporary civic life and offers human and humane insights into today’s greatest challenges.
 Even so, the place of the humanities in education, in popular discourse, in politics, and in business is increasingly in question.
 Medieval Institute Publications is proud to take a stand for the humanities.
 We are committed to the expansion of humanistic study, inquiry, and discourse inside and outside of the university.
 We believe that humanities research should progress boldly, keeping pace with technological innovation, globalization, and democratization.
 We value a variety of established, new, and diverse voices in humanities research.
 We provide a platform for high-quality research that explores what it means and has meant to be human across cultures, continents, and eras.
 Research into the premodern world offers complex understandings of how cultural ideas, traditions, and practices are constructed, transferred, and disseminated among different agents and regions.
 Knowledge of the premodern past, in particular, helps us to contextualize contemporary debates about identity, integration, political legitimacy, creativity, and cultural dynamics.
 Understanding what it meant to be human in the premodern world is essential to understanding our present moment and our future trajectories.
 Current innovations in humanities research, employing digital tools for preservation, representation, and analysis, require us to return again to the earliest sources of our shared past, in the media and mentalities of the premodern world.

 MIP University Press at Kalamazoo publishes monographs and thematically coherent collections across several series.
-It publishes journals and several series of affordable classroom texts for the Consortium for the Teaching of the Middle Ages (TEAMS).
+It publishes journals and several series of affordable classroom texts for the Teaching Association for Medieval Studies (TEAMS).